7 Rules of Investing

 6. Be Leery of Leverage

 This is partially a repeat of Rule No. 5, but it is worth repeating.
 Anyone who has read the story of the collapse of Long-Term Capital Management or the blow up of Victor Niederhoffer understands that leverage can be deadly.
-Both sets of investors claim that there investments would have turned out profitable if they had been given time to recover.
+Both sets of investors claim that their investments would have turned out profitable if they had been given time to recover.
 The problem is that lenders of money don’t want to wait and can demand their money back at any time.

 One exception to this rule against leverage involves the use of options.
 Buying options provide an investor with leverage without exposing you to margin call risk.
 An investor’s risk is limited to the price paid for the option, so no lender can pressure you to sell.
 Consequently, I would change the rule so it refers to “borrowed money” rather than “leverage.”

 7. Never Invest in Something You Don’t Understand

 This is a Peter Lynch favorite!
 In his 1994 book Beating the Street, Lynch wrote: “never invest in anything that you can’t illustrate with a crayon.”
 I wholeheartedly agree with this one, as does Warren Buffett.
 In Berkshire Hathaway’s 1999 shareholder letter, Buffett wrote: